- Focus and Scope

 Publication Ethics and Malpractice Statement

-Institute of Advanced Engineering and Science (IAES) is a non-profit international scientific association of distinguished scholars engaged in engineering and science devoted to promoting researches and technologies in engineering and science field through digital technology.
+Institute of Advanced Engineering and Science (IAES) is a non-profit international scientific association of distinguished scholars engaged in engineering and science, devoted to promoting research and technology development through digital dissemination.
 IAES Journals are peer-reviewed international journals.
-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in our journals, including the authors, the editors, the peer-reviewers and the publisher (Institute of Advanced Engineering and Science).
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+This statement defines the ethical behavior expected from all parties involved in publishing: authors, editors, reviewers, and publishers.
+This policy is based on COPE’s Best Practice Guidelines for Journal Editors.

 Duties of Reviewers